twilson63/communityxzy-contract/README.md

 ```

 ### Transfer
-Holders are able to transfer them to someone else on Arweave, not only to other DAO members but to anyone else.
+Holders are able to transfer them to someone else on Arweave, not only to other Community members but to anyone else.
 #### Requires:
 - **target**: To whom the balance is going to be transfered.
 - **qty**: How many tokens to transfer.